FK Austria Wien (women)

 FK Austria Wien is an Austrian women's football club based in Favoriten, Vienna.

 History

 Partnership with USC Landhaus (2015–2021)

 In 2015, the club began as a joint venture with USC Landhaus Wien.
 Initially, the Austria Wien Ladies competed in the Wiener Landesliga during the 2017–18 season.
 From 2018 to 2021, the first team played as SG USC Landhaus/FK Austria Wien in the ÖFB Frauen Bundesliga.

 Independent era (since 2021)

 Starting in the 2021–22 season, both senior and reserve teams operated under the Austria Wien name.
 In the 2024–25 season, Austria Wien finished second in the league to secure qualification to Champions League second qualifying round.
 In the meantime, Verena Volkmer became the first Austria Wien player to achieve the league's top scorer in two consecutive seasons.

+On 14 May 2026, the club won their first-ever ÖFB Frauen Cup title, defeating FC Red Bull Salzburg 1–0 in the final, with Katharina Schiechtl scoring the winning goal.
+Later that month, on 30 May, they won their first ÖFB Frauen Bundesliga title in the 2025–26 season, clinching the championship with a dramatic 1–1 draw against SKN St. Pölten on the final matchday, following a late stoppage-time goal from Carina Wenninger.